-- The View menu allows the user to view the current status of various system parameters. - The Adjust menu allows the installer to adjust settings to ensure control operation matches requirements of the mechanical system. - The Monitor menu keeps track of run times and other important data that is collected during system operation. - The Toolbox menu is a source of system information and includes useful tools for commissioning and testing the system.
+- The View menu allows the user to view the current status of various system parameters. - The Adjust menu allows the installer to adjust settings to ensure control operation matches requirements of the mechanical system.

 Item Button -

 Each menu contains a list of Items that can be viewed and, in some cases, adjusted.
 Press the item button to scroll through the list in each Menu.